pkhurt/pkhurt/README.md

 I'm Peter, a passionate developer from 🇩🇪.
 With a love for technology, innovation and music, I work on a variety of projects ranging from music practice helper apps to machine learning and data analysis.

 - 🌱 I’m currently learning GitHub Actions, Deep Learning and constantly working on databases.
-- 🔭 I’m currently working on [your current project or interest].
+- 🔭 I’m currently working on a practice helper python tool that can act as a call and response as well as a random practice item generator.
-- 👯 I’m looking to collaborate on [topics or projects you're interested in].
+- 👯 I’m looking to collaborate on machine learning projects or QGIS tools.
 - 💬 Ask me about music and how to practice, as well as python and github actions.
-- 📫 How to reach me: [your preferred contact method, e.g., "Email" or "LinkedIn"].
+- 📫 How to reach me: Just send me a message on "LinkedIn".
-- ⚡ Fun fact: [an interesting fact about you].
+- ⚡ Fun fact: I can play Marimba, too.

 ## Projects